Roger Guimerà Manrique

 Research interests

 Cells and economies are examples of complex systems.
 In complex systems, individual components interact with each other giving rise to complex networks of interactions that are neither totally regular nor totally random.
-Partly because of the interactions themselves and partly because of the interaction's topology, complex systems cannot be properly understood by just analyzing their constituent parts.
+Partly because of the interactions themselves and partly because of the interaction's topology, complex systems cannot be understood by just analyzing their constituent parts.
 This feature of complex systems poses important challenges from both a fundamental perspective and an engineering perspective.
 Roger's research is devoted to the study of complex systems.
 During his career, he has: (i) made methodological contributions to the study of complex networks, and (ii) used complex network analysis to gain understanding on a number of systems.
-During the last years, Roger's work has turned to the development of probabilistic models and Bayesian inference, at the interface of probability theory, statistical physics, and interpretable machine learning.
+During the last years, Roger's work has turned to the development of probabilistic models and Bayesian inference for complex systems, at the interface of probability theory, statistical physics, and interpretable machine learning.

 Selected publications